5 Key Manufacturing Industry Trends (2022)

 Applications of digital twins range from predicting the life of a product based on a design (like GE did with aircraft jet engines), to managing entire factories and optimizing their operations through simulations and what-if analyses (as demonstrated by Siemens).

 A Siemens digital twin of a Jet Engine

-Forecasts predict that close to half of all large industrial enterprises will have implemented digital twins at some scale, by the end of 2021.
+Forecasts predicted that close to half of all large industrial enterprises would have implemented digital twins at some scale by the end of 2021.